Easy to make no egg cookies made low carb and gluten free. These coconut flour cookies are a simple treat that take little time to prepare.

 It looks like my egg fast diet days are over.
 Although I've always lost weight after egg fasting, I probably did more harm than good.
 That's because my body hasn't been digesting the egg whites properly which has caused my immune system to react.

-A blood test performed by a functional doctor confirmed that I have a severe sensitivity to egg whites.
+A blood test confirmed that I have a severe sensitivity to egg whites.
 It might be possible to desensitize using allersode drops.
-It’s best to avoid eggs for a few months and stay away from the whites for the most part.
+It's best to avoid eggs for a few months and stay away from the whites for the most part.

 I think my food sensitivities, particularly the reaction to egg whites, is the main reason why I could never lose those last ten pounds.
 After avoiding the most common allergenic foods for a month, six of those ten pounds came off effortlessly.